tessgi/TessGiWebsite/content/pages/observing/faq.md

 **What version of the CTL should be checked before submitting a proposal?**

 [The latest version of the CTL can be found at MAST](https://archive.stsci.edu/tess/index.html).
-The CTL has a column called priority, which is what we use to evaluate what is in the top 100,000 targets in a given ecliptic hemisphere.
-CTL v5.0 was used to evaluate GI Cycle 1 proposals.
+The CTL has a column called priority, which is what we use to evaluate what is in the top 100,000 targets in a given ecliptic hemisphere. <!-- CTL v5.0 was used to evaluate GI Cycle 1 proposals. -->

  **Where can I find the list of the 100,000 top-prioritized targets?**
 You can search the CTL at MAST for targets below ecliptic latitude of -6.0 and sort by priority.
-For GI Cycle 1, we have made a [file available](data/core-science-targets-v2.csv) that contains the list of the top 100,000 priority targets in the southern ecliptic hemisphere.
+For GI Cycle 1, we [made a csv file available](data/core-science-targets-v2.csv) that contains the list of the top 100,000 priority targets in the southern ecliptic hemisphere.
+For GI Cycle 2, we [made a csv file available](data/core-science-targets-cycle2-v1.csv) that contains the top 100,000 priority targets in the northern ecliptic hemisphere.

 **I have heard that the CTL contains "special lists" of targets.
 What does that mean, and can my GI proposal include targets that are in those lists?**

 All targets in the CTL are included in the full TIC, from which the CTL is drawn.
 The CTL includes additional observed or calculated stellar properties relevant for transit detection, such as stellar radius.
 The methods employed to determine these stellar properties are designed for typical main sequence and subgiant stars of type F to M, and might not work reliably for certain other kinds of stars (e.g., white dwarfs).
 Therefore, the TESS Science Office has assembled "specially curated lists" of specific stars of interest for planet detection, in which the stellar parameters were determined using alternate methods than those used for the bulk of the CTL.
-More information is available in the [TIC paper](http://adsabs.harvard.edu/abs/2017arXiv170600495S).
+More information is available in the [first TIC paper](http://adsabs.harvard.edu/abs/2017arXiv170600495S).
 There are no additional restrictions placed on these targets above beyond what is described in the [proposal call](proposing-investigations.html).

 **What if I can do my science with TESS full frame images, and don't need to propose for short-cadence targets?**